-Grandparenting rules provide that sales of new homes will not be subject to the increased HST rate where the written agreement of purchase and sale is entered into before March 30, 2016.
+Grandparenting rules provide that sales of new homes will not be subject to the increased HST rate where the written agreement of purchase and sale is entered into before May 4, 2016.
 For grandparenting to apply, both the land and building portion of the housing must be supplied by the builder under the same agreement.
-There are certain exceptions to the application of this rule.
+Grandparenting will not apply to sales of traditional apartment buildings.
+There are certain other exceptions to the application of this grandparenting rule.